nmattia/nmattia.com/src/content/blog/skapa-intro.md

   - 3dp
 ---

-This is a mini release for Skapa, an app I made for generating 3D-printable models for IKEA Skadis pegboards.
+This is a mini-release for Skapa, an app I made for generating 3D-printable models for IKEA Skadis pegboards.
 This post goes through some of the UI & UX decisions and gives an overview of the tech used for model generation and rendering (with Three.js).

 <!--more-->